 • Spread the grated zucchini on a clean dish towel.
 Let sit while the oven preheats to 400 degrees F. Grease 6 cups of a muffin tin.

-• Place the zucchini in a medium bowl the rest of the ingredients.
+• Place the zucchini in a medium bowl with the rest of the ingredients.
 Stir to combine.
+It may take a minute to get it well mixed.

 • Let cool for 2 minutes and remove from cups.
 Serve warm with ketchup or salsa for dipping, if desired.